datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 Ensure that the token for each instance has appropriate permissions to create new groups and projects under your user account using the GitLab API.

 .. figure:: ../artwork/src/gitlab-token.png
+   :width: 80%

+   Webinterface to generate an authentication token on GitLab.
+One typically has to set a name and permission set, and potentially an expiration date.

 Step 2: Create or select a group
 """"""""""""""""""""""""""""""""